kineticstoolkit/kineticstoolkit_doc/html/_sources/numpy_filtering_nd_exercise.md

 # Exercise: Filtering n-dimensional arrays

-We recorded this series of forces using a gait force platform, where the first axis corresponds to time and the second axis corresponds to the three force components $F_x$, $F_y$ and $F_z$.
+We recorded this series of forces using force platform during gait, where the first axis represents time and the second axis represents the three force components $F_x$, $F_y$ and $F_z$.

 ```{code-cell} ipython3
 import numpy as np